Master of International Public Policy

 The master of international public policy program offers graduate training for individuals looking to pursue or enhance careers in international or global policy development, implementation and evaluation.
 A multidisciplinary and integrated curriculum is combined with a team-teaching approach to achieve the program's objectives.
 Students specialize in two of the four possible fields: international economic relations, global governance, international environmental policy, and human security.

 In order to be admitted to the master's program, a student must meet the general admission requirements of the university.
 Applicants are expected to have an undergraduate degree at the honours level with a minimum of second class honours or B standing.
 All candidates are expected to have completed the equivalent of a one term undergraduate course in microeconomic theory, a one term undergraduate course in macroeconomic theory, an introductory statistics course and a relevant political science course.
-Applicants with inadequate preparation in any of these areas will normally be required to complete additional undergraduate courses before they are admitted to the master's program.
-Successful completion of the Foundations of International Public Policy non-credit certificate offered through the Balsillie School of International Affairs may be accepted as a substitute for one or more (but not all) of the required undergraduate courses.
+Applicants with inadequate preparation in any of these areas may still apply to the program, but any admission offer will be conditional on the completion of missing prerequisites.
+Candidates may complete missing prerequisites either by taking additional undergraduate courses or by successfully completing the non-credit Foundations of International Public Policy certificate offered through the Balsillie School of International Affairs.

 Each student is required to complete 12 one-term courses over three academic terms (Fall/Winter/Spring).
 In term one, students complete the four required core courses, IP601, IP602, IP603 and IP604.
-In each of the second and third terms, students select one of the two fields offered in that term and take two courses required for that field; the interdisciplinary seminar offered that term (IP605 in the Winter, IP606 in the Spring); and one elective course approved by the MIPP director.
+Over the course of the second and third terms, students select two fields and take the two required courses for each field.
+In each term, students also complete one interdisciplinary seminar (IP605 in the Winter, IP606 in the spring), and one elective course approved by the MIPP Graduate Program Coordinator.
 The courses required for each field are:

 The core courses in the first term provide students with knowledge in political science, public sector economics, and quantitative and research methods necessary for public policy analysis in the global context.
 This common core also helps to ensure that students have a similar graduate experience.

 The two required courses in each field provide students with a comprehensive knowledge of that area of international public policy.
-The team-taught interdisciplinary seminars give students the opportunity to undertake in-depth projects in their chosen fields of international public policy and to develop professional skills, including effective writing, communication, presentation and professional network building.
+The interdisciplinary seminars give students the opportunity to undertake in-depth projects in specific areas of international public policy and to develop professional skills, including effective writing, communication, presentation and professional network building.

 Notes: see course listings for details on the specific courses required for each field.
 Students must achieve a minimum of a B- in all four courses in one term before proceeding to the next term.